 However, for some crystals, to ensure oscillation and accurate frequency generation, it is necessary to add two small value external capacitors, C1 and C2.
 The exact values of C1 and C2 should be selected in consultation with the crystal or resonator manufacturer's specification.
-The external parallel feedback resistor, R_P , and the pull high resistor, R_U , are required.
+The external parallel feedback resistor, R_P , is required.